Java-holics/graphtrav/readme.md

 **Task 1:** GraphAlgorithms class method getBreadthFirstTraversal performs a breadth-first traversal of the graph, starting at the given origin vertex.
 It uses a queue to keep track of the vertices to visit next.
 The vertices are printed in the order they are visited.

 **Task 2:** GraphAlgorithms class method getDepthFirstTraversal performs a depth-first traversal of the graph, starting at the given origin vertex.
-It method uses a stack to keep track of the vertices to visit next.
+The method uses a stack to keep track of the vertices to visit next.
 The vertices are printed in the order they are visited.

 ## Team Javaholics ☕